cables-gl/cables_docs/md/4_export_embed/dev_embed/export_exe/export_exe.md

 We are using [electron](https://www.electronjs.org/) for the cross-platform running of cables patches and we will build the executables on our servers for you to download once ready.

+The "Windows (webDemoExe)" option is using [webDemoExe](https://github.com/pandrr/WebDemoExe/) to use your local browser (Edge) and hence has a massively reduced filesize.
+Check the linked documentation on how and when to use.

 Building executables for OSX is not that easy, so there is a few things to keep in mind (see CAVEATS).

 ## Parameters